Surviving Gray Divorce

 You May Be Supporting Adult Children

-Your children are probably adults if you are getting divorced later in life.
+If you are getting divorced later in life, your children are probably adults.
 However, they are still an important concern as you proceed through a divorce.

 The pain of watching parents split is never easy, no matter how old you are.
-Your adult children may intellectually understand that all relationships do not last forever, but you must still keep them at the forefront of your concerns.
+Your adult children may intellectually understand that all relationships do not last forever.
+However, you must still keep them at the forefront of your concerns.
 The future of your relationship will depend on it.

 4 Ways to Avoid Devastating Financial Mistakes that Could Derail Your Retirement